List of Ariane launches (2020–2029)

-This is a list of launches performed or scheduled to be performed by Ariane launch vehicles between 2020 and 2029.
-During this time, the Ariane 5 was retired in favour of the Ariane 6 rocket.
+This is a list of launches performed or scheduled to be performed by Ariane rocket family between 2020 and 2029.
+During this time, the Ariane 5 was retired in favour of the Ariane 6.

-There are five Ariane 6 launches planned for 2025, with an eventual ramp to nine or ten launches per year.
+Four Ariane 6 launches took place in 2025, up to eight are planned for 2026, with an eventual ramp to eleven launches per year planned.

+10 launches are planned for 2027.
+Studies are underway to increase the cadence to 12, 15, or 20 launches after several years.
+This is a significant increase over the targeted seven annual launches of Ariane 5.